 What About Used or Secondhand Clothing?

 If the clothing has excessive odors from perfume or scented products, you should take extra steps beyond just washing.
 Wash as suggested and if the odor remains, use fresh air to help remove the scent.
 Or, soak the clothing overnight in a sink or bucket filled with lukewarm water and one cup of baking soda before washing.
-Add one cup of distilled white vinegar to the rinse cycle to help strip away any detergent or fabric softener residue in the fibers that may be holding onto the scent.
+Add one-half cup of distilled white vinegar to the rinse cycle to help strip away any detergent or fabric softener residue in the fibers that may be holding onto the scent.

 Allow the freshly washed clothes to air dry in a breezy location and give the item a final sniff test before wearing.

 What Can I Do to Reduce Exposure to Chemicals on Clothing?

 You can avoid some chemicals by shopping for organically produced natural fiber clothing.
 But be sure to read the care labels because not all cotton and linen and wool clothing is created equal.
 Manufacturers apply chemicals to prevent mildew, and natural fibers are particularly vulnerable to mildew if exposed to moisture during a long shipping process from overseas manufacturers.

 Choose clothing that can be washed at home to avoid any chemicals used in the dry-cleaning process.